keleshev/keleshev.com/compiling-to-assembly-from-scratch/index.md

 ## Can't afford it?

-If due to some circumstances you can't afford to buy the book—write me an email at [vladimir@keleshev.com](mailto:vladimir@keleshev.com), and I'm sure we can figure something out!
+If due to circumstances you can't afford to buy the book—write me an email at [vladimir@keleshev.com](mailto:vladimir@keleshev.com), and I'm sure we can figure something out!

 <center><img src=/keleshev.jpg width=200 height=200 style=float:right /></center>